Franz

 And below I

-transcribe the content of that letter:
+transcribe the content of this letter:

 « So long as one has not